chao-peng/academic-kickstart/content/home/teaching.md

 **[Sub-supervisor]** MSc Projects.
 School of Informatics, the University of Edinburgh.
 Apr 2018 - Aug 2018, Apr 2019 - Aug 2019

 **[Teaching Assistant, Tutor and Marker]** Software Testing.
 School of Informatics, the University of Edinburgh.
-Jan 2018 - Apr 2018, Jan 2019 - Apr 2019
+Jan 2018 - Apr 2018, Jan 2019 - Apr 2019, Jan 2021 - Apr 2021

 **[Marker]** Computer Programming Skills and Concepts.
 School of Informatics, the University of Edinburgh.
 Nov 2017 - Dec 2017, Dec 2018 - Jan 2019